JRSkates/skates-schools-management-project/README.md

 ## **Brief**
 This project is a command-line interface (CLI) program written in C, designed to manage a school system.
 It allows for managing students, teachers, subjects, and grades with additional querying capabilities.

+### **Core Features**
+- Add students and the subjects they study.
+- Add teachers and the subject they teach (one subject per teacher).
+- Assign grades to students per subject.
+- Find students studying a specified subject.
+- Find the teacher of a specified subject.
+- Find the grades a specified student has achieved in a specified subject.

+### **Bonus Features**
+- Find which teachers teach a specified student.
+- Find which students are taught by a specified teacher.
+- Load student and teacher data from files at program startup.

+---

 ### Build and Run
 Build the Program: